web-goddess/MUGicalNode/README.md

 To trigger these lambdas to run, we're going to set up two Step Functions (state machines).

 ### MUGicalNode
 Create a State Machine called 'MUGicalNode' using the 'Author with Code Snippets' option, and for the definition paste in the Amazon States Language from `sf-mugicalnode.txt`.
+You'll need to change the resource definitions to point your `getcities` and `getgroups` lambdas.
+It will call the `getcities` lambda, and then loop through it calling `getgroups` on each city.

 ### MUGicalNode-Calendar
 Create a State Machine called 'MUGicalNode-Calendar' using the 'Author with Code Snippets' option, and for the definition paste in the Amazon States Language from `sf-mugicalnodecal.txt`.
+You'll need to change the resource definitions to point your `getcities` and `makecalendar` lambdas.
+It will call the `getcities` lambda, and then loop through it calling `makecalendar` on each city.

 ## CloudWatch Rules